-The Foundation’s plans to build a full scale replica of Mawson’s Huts on the Hobart waterfront are underway.
+The Foundation’s plans to build a full scale replica of Mawson’s Huts on the Hobart waterfront have been realised.

-Construction will be in a large storage facility on the waterfront being generously provided by the Tasmanian Ports Authority (Tasports) and be ready for transportation to the replica site before the end of October.
+Construction was in a large storage facility on the waterfront, generously provided by the Tasmanian Ports Authority (Tasports) and to be ready for transportation to the replica site before the end of October 2013.

-Assisting the project is Lee Tyers Building Surveyors and Tim Williams of Red Arrow which is looking after the replication and interpretation of the interior.
+Assisting the project were Lee Tyers Building Surveyors and Tim Williams of Red Arrow looked after the replication and interpretation of the interior.

 The Foundation is indebted to the Hobart City Council which is providing the prime waterfront site which is adjacent to Mawson’s Place and Constitution Dock.

-Clennetts Mitre 10 are the exclusive suppliers of all the building materials and the Baltic Pine cladding will be from the same source in Scandinavia as the original timber, of exactly the same dimension and imported by the same company in Melbourne which supplied the AAE.
+Clennetts Mitre 10 were the exclusive suppliers of all the building materials and the Baltic Pine cladding from the same source in Scandinavia as the original timber, of exactly the same dimension and imported by the same company in Melbourne which supplied the AAE.

-Foundation Chairman/CEO David Jensen AM plans to officially open the replica on December 2 this year which will be the 102nd anniversary of the departure from Hobart of the 1911-14 Australasian Antarctic Expedition (AAE) led by Douglas Mawson.
+Foundation Chairman/CEO David Jensen AM plans officially opened the replica on December 2 2013 this year which will be the 102nd anniversary of the departure from Hobart of the 1911-14 Australasian Antarctic Expedition (AAE) led by Douglas Mawson.

 “The replica project has developed into a wonderful community spirited project with everyone involved being incredibly generous with their time and skills,” said David